 The Florida Library Association held a press conference this morning as part of their Campaign to Convince Floridians of the Value of Public Libraries.
 We had good attendance, a number of print and TV press folks, so you may be hearing about it in your area.
 The press release below is going out today from Herrle Communications, the PR firm that is assisting us with the campaign.
 If you see anything in your paper or on your TV about this please let Ruth O'Donnell, FLA Executive Director, know by sending an e-mail to flaexecutivedirector@comcast.net.

-: November 29, 2007
+FOR IMMEDIATE RELEASE: November 29, 2007

 CONTACT: Jennifer Abdelnour: jennifer@herrle.com